rositis/hierarchical_select/README.txt

 ---------------
 If you ever have problems, make sure to go through these steps:

 1) Go to admin/logs/status (i.e. the Status Report).
-Ensure that jQuery Update (version 1.x must be used, which uses jQuery 1.1.x not version 2.x, which uses jQuery 1.2.x) is installed properly and Hierarchical Select is updated properly.
+Ensure that the status of the following modules is ok:
+   - jQuery Update
+   - Hierarchical Select
+   - Hierarchical Select Taxonomy Views (if installed)

 2) Ensure that the page isn't being served from your browser's cache.
 Use CTRL+R in Windows/Linux browsers, CMD+R in Mac OS X browsers to enforce the